ritushinde36/terraform-projects/Project5-EC2-ALB-project/README.md

 - EC2, Security Group ,EIP Module → Launches EC2 instances and bastion hosts in the configured VPC & subnets.
 Manages ingress/egress rules for Bastion and private instances.Associates Elastic IPs with EC2 instances.Refer the git repo for this module and example - [ec2-sg-eip-module](https://github.com/ritushinde36/terraform-projects/tree/master/Project3-EC2-SG-EIP-module)

-- ALB Module - Creates a DNS name to forward traffic to the EC2 instances present in a subnet across multiple availability zones
+- ALB Module - Creates a DNS name to forward traffic to the EC2 instances present in a subnet across multiple availability zones.Refer the git repo for this module and example - [ec2-alb-module](https://github.com/ritushinde36/terraform-projects/tree/master/Project4-EC2-ALB-module)

+- The Application Load Balancer (ALB) is configured with path-based routing rules to intelligently distribute traffic.
+When a request reaches the ALB, it inspects the URL path and forwards the traffic to the appropriate target group based on predefined routing conditions.
+Each target group is linked to specific EC2 instances that serve different parts of the application, ensuring efficient, scalable, and organized traffic handling.

+    Example Flow:

+    1. A client sends a request to the ALB DNS endpoint.

+    2. The ALB evaluates the request path:
+        - If the request is /login.html, traffic is routed to the Login Target Group, which forwards it to EC2 instances hosting the login page.
+        - If the request is /home.html, traffic is routed to the Home Target Group, which forwards it to EC2 instances hosting the home page.

+    3. The selected EC2 instance responds back through the ALB, and the response is returned to the client.

 ### 📂 Project Structure

 ```
-Project4-EC2-ALB-module/
+Project5-EC2-ALB-project/
 ├── modules/
 │   ├── ec2-module/                     # EC2 instance creation
 │   │   ├── data.tf                     # Data sources for fetching latest AMI